 “If you’re a small business and social isn’t paying off for you, this is one thing you can think about doing,” Chartbeat told Fast Company about its findings.
 “Start working on improving your search engine ranking.”

 Thumb-Stopping Video Ads

-Advertisers and marketers are finding that it’s harder and harder to get their message across in a crowded marketplace.
-There are so many more ads out there than there were even just a few years ago, and there’s so much more competition for our attention.
+Advertisers and marketers are finding it harder to get their message across in a crowded marketplace.
+There are so many more ads out there than there were a few years ago.

 What’s worse is that we have become so desensitized to the barrage of ads, we often just ignore them altogether.